reine/docker-yii2/README.md

 ### Pretty URLs

-By default, pretty URLs are not enabled in the app.
+By default, Apache `mod_rewrite` module is enabled but pretty URLs in the app are not.
 Open `config/web.php` and find these lines:

 ```php
 /*